dmitry-ivanov/laravel-helper-functions/README.md

 #### `format_xml()`

-Formats xml string using new lines and indents:
+Format XML string using new lines and indents:

 ```php
 $formatted = format_xml('<?xml version="1.0"?><root><task priority="low"><to>John</to><from>Jane</from><title>Go to the shop</title></task><task priority="medium"><to>John</to><from>Paul</from><title>Finish the report</title></task><task priority="high"><to>Jane</to><from>Jeff</from><title>Clean the house</title></task></root>');